How do I refresh my upgrade site?

 - Custom Fields and Custom Objects cannot be added, modified, or deleted while the upgrade site is being created.
 See Custom Object deployment error: Deployments are currently disabled for details.

-- It is not possible to find out how long a refresh will take in advance.
-Please allow enough time for refresh to complete.
+- It is not possible to determine how long a refresh will take.
+Allowing for several days is suggested.

 - As the existing upgrade site will be destroyed, please back up everything you would like to keep.